project-curio/curio-web/docs/seed_data_acquisition.md

 Verify the Supabase table now holds the raw rows from all four sources.

+How to check inside Supabase:
+1. In the left navigation, open **Table editor** and choose the `public.ingested_institutions_raw` table.
+2. Use the filter bar at the top of the grid to set `source_code = yelp-detroit-museums`.
+Check the row count shown above the grid.
+Repeat for the other source codes (`google-places-detroit`, `tripadvisor-detroit`, `osm-detroit`, `wikidata-detroit`).
+Each count should roughly match the console output printed in Colab for that source.
+3. Clear all filters and confirm the total number of rows matches the `raw_count` total from the previous cell.

+Why this matters: Step 8 only processes rows that already exist in `ingested_institutions_raw`.
+If a fetcher failed silently, you’ll catch it here and can rerun the affected source before moving on.

 > Google Places returns 20 records per page (maximum ~60 per place type).
 The helper now follows `next_page_token` pointers with the required 2-second delay so nothing is missed.
 If you still need more coverage, expand the `place_type` list or increase the `radius` and rerun this step.
 >
 > **Heads-up:** the delete step above removes all previous raw rows for the listed source codes.
 If you need an archival copy, export the table before running this script.